project-chip/connectedhomeip/REVIEWERS.md

-The following individuals can be chosen as, and act as reviewers on any PR
+The following individuals can be chosen as, and act as required reviewers on any PR

 | Name | Company |
 |----|----|